MHMDHIDR/MHMDHIDR/README.md

 ### Software Engineer

-* 👨‍💻  Currently mostly into webapps and devtools.
-Build most stuff using the [create-t3-app](https://www.github.com/nexxeln/create-t3-app) stack
+* 👨‍💻  Currently mostly into webapps and websites.
+I Build most stuff using the [create-t3-app](https://www.github.com/nexxeln/create-t3-app) Stack.
-* 🌍  Based in UK 🇬🇧+
+* 🌍  Based in UK 🇬🇧+44
 * 🤓  "Best way to learn is to keep shipping" - [MohammedHaydar](https://www.linkedin.com/in/mohammedhaydar)